hoangvvo/benzene/docs/core/README.md

 ## Error handling and formatting :id=error-handling

 A GraphQL execution never throws error in resolvers.
 When they occur, errors are put inside the `errors` array in the response.
-Each error is, by default, formatted according to the rules described by the [esponse Format Errors section](http://spec.graphql.org/draft/#sec-Errors.Error-result-format) of the spec.
+Each error is, by default, formatted according to the rules described by the [Response Format Errors section](http://spec.graphql.org/draft/#sec-Errors.Error-result-format) of the spec.

 `options.formatError` can be defined to replace the default error formatter for purpose such as avoiding exposing exploitable environment state.
 In addition, you can also log errors in `formatError` for debugging purposes.